RPJoshL/nc-gpxedit/README.md

 # GpxEdit owncloud/nextcloud application

-If you want to help to translate this app in your language, take the english=>french files in "l10n" directory as examples.

-Simple Owncloud/Nextcloud app to load, edit and save GPX file on an interactive map.
+Simple Owncloud/Nextcloud app to load, edit and save GPX files on an interactive map.
 You can load/save files from your Owncloud/Nextcloud file storage.
 GPX, KML, CSV (unicsv format) and geotagged JPG are supported for loading.
 JPG files will be loaded as waypoints.
 There is a file explorer inside the app interface to select a file to load and a folder to save what is currently on the map.